 2. Seiko Prospex Ref.
 STBR009

 For another affordable timepiece greatly influenced by the Rolex Coke’s design, check out the Seiko Prospex Ref.
 STBR009.
 This is a limited-edition watch, with only 2,000 pieces available worldwide.
-Hailing from Seiko, a watch brand which is famous for its arsenal of versatile dive watches, the Seiko Prospex Ref.
+Hailing from Seiko, a watch brand that is famous for its arsenal of versatile dive watches, the Seiko Prospex Ref.
 STBR009 is a rugged and chunky-looking diver that doubles as the perfect everyday companion.

 This Seiko Prospex watch is packed in a 42.7mm round case made of stainless steel and black polymer.
 This is coupled with a sturdy black silicone strap.
 Completing the watch’s striking, mostly black motif is its jet-black dial, which is protected by a layer of Hardlex crystal.
 This dial is filled with geometric hour indices and thick arrow-headed hands, all of which are generously coated with the brand’s LumiBrite material.
 A compact date aperture also sits at 4 o’clock.